-Elias J. Corey Award For Outstanding Original Contribution In Organic Synthesis By A Young Investigator
+Elias J. Corey Award for Outstanding Original Contribution in Organic Synthesis by a Young Investigator

-In Zurich, Bode expects his lab to embark on more ambitious projects aimed at exploiting the potential of the chemical ligation reaction to systematically build large molecules.
-“We’re trying to figure out how we can take the discoveries that we have and put them in a context beyond what we would normally do in traditional synthetic chemistry,” Bode says.
+During that time, Johnson has given some thought to where the field of organic synthesis is going and what his role in it should be during the rest of his career.
+After discovering many unique and interesting structures, Johnson has decided he would like to start adding “What can these things do?” to inquiries about form and function.

-The Elias J. Corey Award adds to an already impressive list of accolades in Bode’s young career.
-Recognitions include a National Science Foundation Career Award, a Sloan Foundation Fellowship, a Packard Foundation Fellowship, an Arthur C. Cope Scholar Award from ACS, and multiple awards from pharmaceutical companies.
+Whatever he does, though, Johnson doesn’t want to stop taking risks.
+“One of the things I like most about my job is when I’m wrong,” he says.
+Setting ambitious goals for reagent design or reaction design doesn’t always work, he acknowledges, “but sometimes what falls out of that is more interesting than what you were expecting.”

-Bode will present the award address before the Division of Organic Chemistry.
+Johnson will present the award address before the ACS Division of Organic Chemistry.

 Join the conversation